mrc-ide/individual/joss/paper.md

 test different hypotheses or explore sensitivity to certain assumptions.
-On the other hand a clear yet slow model can be practically unusable for tasks such as uncertainty quantification or statistical inference on model parameters. individual provides a toolkit for epidemiologists to write models which is general enough to cover nearly all models of practical interest using simple, standardized code which is fast enough to be useful for computation heavy applications.
+On the other hand a clear yet slow model can be practically unusable for tasks such as uncertainty quantification or statistical inference on model parameters. individual provides a toolkit for epidemiologists to write models that is general enough to cover nearly all models of practical interest using simple, standardized code which is fast enough to be useful for computation heavy applications.